catekat16/ezTippin/README.md

 - [X] Split the bill with friends
 - [X] Visually appealing gradient background
-- [ ] Tint of segment on segmentedcontrol matches tint of gradient color at that x position
+- [X] Tint of segment on segmentedcontrol matches tint of gradient color at that x position
-        - use geometry:
 - [ ] Can enter custom tip percentage value and number of ways to split in the segmentedcontrol
 - [ ] Round up and round down buttons
 - [ ] Can choose between different themes/moods for the colors of the app in settings view
 - [ ] Can choose local customs for tipping and select type of service (delivery, takeout, restaurant), to determine standard tip percentage
-- [ ] App icons
+- [X] App icons
 - [ ] Compatible with all device types and sizes
 - [ ] Can see suggestions of coin/bill breakdowns with images of what each coin/bill looks like next to the corresponding value, which would help travelers not familiar with the local currency (traveler mode in settings, pay with cash or credit card options)